Tel Aviv bourse says no unusual trading ahead of Oct 7 Hamas attack

 By Steven Scheer

-Research by law professors Robert Jackson Jr from New York University and Joshua Mitts of Columbia University found significant short-selling of shares - when investors bet on share prices to fall - leading up to the attacks, which triggered Israel's ongoing war with Hamas.
+Research by law professors Robert Jackson Jr. from New York University and Joshua Mitts of Columbia University found significant short-selling of shares - when investors bet that share prices will fall - leading up to the attacks, which triggered Israel's ongoing war with Hamas.

 The activity, they said, "exceeded the short-selling that occurred during numerous other periods of crisis" such as the 2008 financial crisis and COVID-19.

-They wrote that for Leumi LUMI.TA, Israel's largest bank, 4.43 million shares sold short over the period Sept.
+They wrote that for investors in Leumi LUMI.TA, Israel's largest bank, 4.43 million shares sold short over the period Sept.
 14 to Oct.
 5 yielded profits of 3.2 billion shekels ($859 million).

 Yaniv Pagot, head of trading at the exchange, said that in looking at short interest in Leumi, there was an increase of some 4.5 million shares in the week ending Sept.
-21 and it then remained stable.
+21 and the position then remained stable.

-The short position in Leumi, Pagot said, was taken by an unidentified Israeli bank known to the TASE.
+He also said the short position in Leumi was taken by an unidentified Israeli bank known to the TASE.

 "We know their compliance is very strict so it's unlikely that such a position that came from a terror organisation can pass through this member's compliance for money laundering or something like that," he said, referring to media speculation that Hamas itself was behind the short selling.